W3rni0/RACTF_2020/readme.md

 **ractf{1m4ge_t4mp3r1ng_ftw}**

-**Solution:** With the challenge we are given a PNG image data which seems to be corrupted because it seems we can't view it, so we need to find a way to fix the image.
-Fortunately, the format of PNG image is quite easy to understand, the file mostly consists of the png file signature, the first 8 bytes of the file which are the same across all PNG images and  are used to detect the file as an PNG image, an IHDR chunk which specify the dimension of the image and a few other things, a lot of IDAT chunks which contains the actual compressed image data and in the end an IEND chunk which specify the end of the image, each chunks starts with the chunk size and end with the chunk crc32 code which helps detect data corruption in the chunk (we'll get to that next challenge), now if we look at the given image with an hex editor (I used HxD) we see the following:
+**Solution:** With the challenge we are given a PNG image data which seems to be corrupted because we can't view it, so we need to find a way to fix the image.
+Fortunately, the format of PNG image data is quite easy to understand, this type of files mostly consists of the png file signature, which are the first 8 bytes of the file same across all PNG images used for detecting that the file is a PNG image, an IHDR chunk which specify the dimension of the image and a few other things, a lot of IDAT chunks which contains the actual compressed image data and in the end an IEND chunk which specify the end of the image, each chunks starts with the chunk size and end with the chunk crc32 code which helps detect data corruption in the chunk (we'll get to that next challenge), now if we look at the given image with an hex editor (I used HxD) we see the following:

 ![](assets//images//cut_short_1.png)

-We can see that there is an IEND chunk at the start of the image right after the file signature, which is wrong and makes image viewers neglect all the preceeding data after it, so we can delete this chunk, it starts in the eighth byte and ends in the 19th byte, after deleting this chunk we can try viewing and the image again, by doing that we get:
+We can see that there is an IEND chunk at the start of the image right after the file signature, which is wrong and makes image viewers neglect all the preceeding data, so we can delete this chunk, it starts in the eighth byte and ends in the 19th byte, after deleting this chunk we can try viewing the image again, by doing that we get:

 <p align="center">
   <img src="assets//images//cut_short_2.png">